-Two species of redfish of commercial interest occur off West Greenland inshore and offshore, golden redfish (Sebastes marinus) and deep-sea redfish (Sebastes mentella Travin).
-Relationships to other North Atlantic redfish stocks are unclear.
+Two species of redfish of commercial interest occur off West Greenland inshore and offshore, golden redfish (Sebastes norvegicus) and deep-sea redfish (Sebastes mentella Travin).
+Relationships to other North Atlantic redfish stocks are unclear, but the nearest stocks are the demersal and pelagic stocks in East Greenland and the Irminger Sea.
 Redfish catches in West Greenland are reported as redfish (unspecified, mainly by-catch), golden redfish and beaked redfish (deep-sea redfish).